Singleness is one of my favorite topics to write about.

 It seems like everyone is trying to answer the “why” of the hoards of single women filling up the church pews without a plethora of eligible men.
 It’s heartbreaking, it’s frustrating, it’s confusing . . . but is it hopeless?

 Absolutely, not.
 I think it’s time to do something about our relationship status instead of complaining about the statistics.

-If you are like the many single women who entered the new year wondering or silently hoping 2013 is your year to find love, then I want to give you some helpful tips to finding the love of your life.
+If you are like the many single women who entered the new year wondering or silently hoping this is your year to find love, then I want to give you some helpful tips to finding the love of your life.
 Certainly, dating is never a formula, just like finding a job or selling your house is, but there are some very tangible ways you can improve your odds.

 You know what I’m not going to do in this post?
 I won’t tell you to be content with your singleness.
 I also won’t encourage you to prop your feet up and pray harder to find a good man.
 And I certainly won’t tell you that once you don’t want a man, then God will bring you a husband.

 If you want to find love in the new year, here are some helpful tips.

 Become the right woman the right man is looking for.
 Use this time to work on your difficult personality traits, idols in your life, bad habits, or anything that you don’t want to bring into marriage.
 All women have undesirable areas—but I want you to ask yourself a question: Am I who Mr. Right is looking for?
 If the answer is “no”, then strive to be Mrs. Right.